 Anything that generates heat will help to warm up a closed space.
 If you have an RV, a camper trailer or a Caravan that has an oven or stove inside, it will generate heat.

 However, a massive, massive step you need to take is to be aware of the levels of carbon dioxide.
 When you burn something, like you do on a gas stove or oven, it creates carbon dioxide, and this will kill you if it builds up.
 You can’t smell it, and if you are asleep and it builds up, you won’t wake up.

 In order to prevent this from happening, you want to be smart about how you use your appliances.
 Don’t ever use a burner inside an enclosed location.
 Ensure the vents work, and air flows through correctly.
 It’s a good idea to have a CO monitor that works too, which will go off much like a smoke detector does if it picks up high levels of CO.
 These are cheap as chips (seriously, like $20) and will save your life.

 It is relatively common for people with caravans to run a stove for a few hours before going to bed, in order to heat the caravan up.
 Providing the vents work correctly, there’s no issue with doing this, but you need to understand the risk.

 Gas and diesel heaters

-Even more elaborate is gas and diesel heaters, which have been common in caravans for some time, and are quickly becoming very popular for camper trailers too.
+Even more elaborate is the gas and diesel heater, which have been common in caravans for some time, and are quickly becoming very popular for camper trailers too.
 You can purchase one for $200 – $1500 and a lot of people install them themselves.